Add

 • No-code agencies, creative studios.

-• Marketers with training time.
+• Marketers with time to learn.

 • Webstudio

-• Designers with real HTML/CSS/JS culture.
+• Designers with real HTML/CSS/JS knowledge.

-• Product/tech teams integrating the front end into their Git pipeline.
+• Product / tech teams integrating the front end into their Git pipeline.

 Summary by profile